Medical expert of the article

 - Various infections.

-- Systemic pathology.
+- Systemic pathologies.

-Sensory Neuropathy in Diabetes
+Sensory neuropathy in diabetes

 Diabetic neuropathy has several types: